quantum-tinkerer/pymablock/docs/source/tutorial/jaynes_cummings_tutorial.md

 a = BosonOp("a")
 ```

+We define the initial Hamiltonian by specifying the perturbation and unperturbed
+Hamiltonian in the different subspaces, occupied (AA), unoccupied (BB), and mixing
+terms (AB/BA).

 ```{code-cell}
 H_0_AA = wr * Dagger(a) * a + sympy.Rational(1 / 2) * wq
 H_0_BB = wr * Dagger(a) * a - sympy.Rational(1 / 2) * wq